 Contractors and their staff should be aware that there is an operational railway line that runs through the precinct.
 Care needs to be taken when crossing this line.
-See Appendix F for the main crossing points as well as the location of the rail easement.
 Additional care should be taken when the locomotive is actually on the line.